isagoya/astro-hananiawan-m2/src/pages/md/chapt01.md

 ----Ah, Yagaji, we stayed there for three years.
 It has been thirty-six years since we escaped from Yagaji Island-----.

-When we came back home from Yambaru (a generic name for the northern part of Okinawa Island), my mother ,and my sisters, Yoneko and Atsuko were waiting anxiously for our return which was later than expected.
+When we came back home from Yambaru (a generic name for the northern part of Okinawa Island), my mother and my sisters, Yoneko and Atsuko were waiting anxiously for our return which was later than expected.

 “You made a leisurely drive, didn’t you?
-I hear you climbed Mt.Oppadake, how was it?
+I hear you climbed Mt.
+Oppadake, how was it?
 Kusunokiyama is not the same as it used to be...That mountain left nothing but fear to my childhood, yet it's strange, I always want to visit there whenever something happens…”

 Atsuko making the tea told us that she has visited there many times.

-“We would never talk about Ikusayū (war years) face to face without an opportunity like today...Obā ( mom), you are the key person of today, so you have to answer Toshio's interview properly.”
+“We would never talk about Ikusayū (war years) face to face without an opportunity like today...Obā (mom), you are the key person of today, so you have to answer Toshio's interview properly.”

 “Ah, can I recall the past?
 I’m getting too old…”